-But why do journalists in our media not simply try to research and report independently of the global agencies and the Anglo-Saxon media?
+But why do journalists in our media not try to research and report independently?
 Middle East correspondent Luyendijk describes his experiences:

 Media researcher Noam Chomsky has described this effect in his essay “What makes the mainstream media mainstreamfn as follows:

-Nevertheless, some of the leading journalists continue to believe that nobody can tell them what to write.
+Some of the leading journalists continue to believe that nobody can tell them what to write.
 How does this add up?
-Chomsky clarifies the apparent contradiction:
+Chomsky clarifies:

-Ultimately, this “socialisation system” leads to a journalism that no longer independently researches and critically reports on geopolitical conflicts (and some other topics), but seeks to consolidate the desired narrative through appropriate editorials, commentary, and interviews.
+Ultimately, this “socialisation system” leads to journalism that no longer independently researches and critically reports, but seeks to consolidate the desired narrative through appropriate editorials, commentary and interviews.

 Former AP journalist Herbert Altschull called it the First Law of Journalism: